Description

 end

-- To check the configuration revision information:
+- To check the available configuration revisions and the associated revision IDs:

 execute revision list config